 3. Click “Apply” to apply the change.

-In the process, your computer will reboot into AOMEI Pre-OS mode.
-When it completes, you can go to BIOS and then convert Legacy to UEFI mode.
-By the way, you can use the same way to convert GPT to MBR without data loss.
+During the process, your computer will reboot into AOMEI Pre-OS mode.
+When it completes, you can go into the BIOS and switch from Legacy to UEFI mode.
+You can use the same method to convert GPT to MBR without losing data.

-From computers to computers, the steps to turn on UEFI mode is different.
-You can refer to the following to configure it.
+The steps to turn on UEFI mode vary from computer to computer.
+You can refer to the following to help you configure yours.

-1. Continuously press a specific key to enter EFI Setup at computer startup.
-Usually, it is Del for desktops and F2 for laptops.
-If you do not know which key to press, just press Esc.
+1. Typically, you continuously press a specific key when the computer starts up to enter the EFI Setup menu.
+Normally, it is Del for desktops and F2 for laptops.
+If you don’t know which key to press, just press Esc.
 It will give you the full menu, and then you can select BIOS Setup.

-2. Generally, you can find the Legacy/UEFI boot mode configuration under Boot tab.
-From there, disable Legacy and enable UEFI.
+2. Normally, you can find the Legacy/UEFI boot mode configuration under the Boot tab.
+Under the Boot tab you should disable Legacy and enable UEFI.

-3. Press F10 to save settings and then exit.
+3. Now, press F10 to save the settings and then exit.

-In conclusion, it is recommended to change Legacy to UEFI boot mode as long as your operating system (OS) is compatible with it.
-As you can see, the whole process won’t take much effort since you don’t really need to reinstall Windows 10/8/7.
+In conclusion, it is recommended that you change Legacy to UEFI boot mode if your operating system (OS) is compatible.
+As you can see, the entire process doesn’t take much time or effort since as you don’t need to reinstall Windows 10, 8, and 7.